mardeltri/RoboND-Perception-Project/README.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
-In this section different filtering techniques are applied to our point cloud.
+In this section several filtering techniques are applied to our point cloud.
 Our RGB-D camera will provide the point cloud with noise which will be removed by applying the statistical outliner filter.
 Next, data will be downsampled in order to improve computational cost.
 To achieve so, the Voxel Grid Downsampling Filter will be applied.
 Later, two passthrough filters will be implemented to remove useless data from our point